Welcome to part 6 of a 10 part series:

 “I reminded the soldiers and their families that the war in Iraq is really about peace.” – US President George W. Bush, April 2003

-In 2014 Israeli military commanders described the massacre of 2,100 Palestinians, most of whom were civilians (including 500 children), in Gaza as “mowing the lawn”.
+In 2014 Israeli military commanders used doublespeak when they described the massacre of 2,100 Palestinians, most of whom were civilians (including 500 children), in Gaza as “mowing the lawn”.

 There are four main categories of Doublespeak: